The-Wishlist-Co/docs/wishlistSvcAPI.md

 ```

 ## Delete Wishlist

 ### Delete Wishlist by ID/Ref

 Delete Wishlist marks the wishlist as deleted and produces an HTTP response confirming the action.
-The Wishlist is identified either by the TWC Internal wishlist Id or the retailers own wishlistRef
+The Wishlist is identified either by the TWC Internal wishlist identifier or the retailers own wishlistRef.
+The wishlists are actually retained in the system for reporting purposes, but are de-identified so cannot be linked back to the customer.

 If the wishlist does not exist, this method returns a ResourceNotFound error.